 Choosing the best Christmas light clips for the project is key.
-There is a large selection of clips for every application in hanging Christmas lights, whether hanging Christmas lights from gutters, high peaks, flat roof tops, siding, paint, or brick.
 Study which clips will work best with the roofline, shingles, or gutters, and pay attention to which bulb sockets will fit in each clip.
-All-in-one clips are a great pick because they work with the largest variety of bulbs and applications.
+All-in-one clips are a great option because they work with the largest variety of bulbs and applications.

-It's usually better to attach Christmas lights to the clips on the ground, climbing carefully up the ladder with only one string of lights at a time.
-Take caution not to let incandescent bulbs hit the ladder or walls while climbing to prevent bulbs getting broken during installation.
+It's usually better to attach Christmas lights to the clips on the ground and then climb carefully up the ladder with only one string of lights at a time.
+Take caution not to let incandescent bulbs hit the ladder or walls while climbing to prevent broken bulbs during installation.